Gen1Code/CluedoLAN/README.md

 Card Pictures are either taken from google images, most of which have Creative Commons Liciense or generated for personal use, the main board image is taken from someone else (sorry).
 The code for this project was more about showing complexity and being creative than about consistent concise code, most of it is commented with easy stuff being left uncommented, sorry about that.

-This program allows people to play Cluedo across a LAN, one computer runs this program and it is available across the LAN ~~unless Firewalls~~, hosted on port 8080, For hosting computer '127.0.0.1:8080' connects to the server.
+This program allows people to play Cluedo across a LAN, one computer runs this program (use IntelliJ), I have no clue how to make it work for other IDEs) and it is available across the LAN ~~unless Firewalls~~, hosted on port 8080, For hosting computer '127.0.0.1:8080' connects to the server.
 For other computers to connect, open command prompt and type in 'ipconfig /all' in the hosting computer find the correct ipv4 address
 (it should be under either Wireless LAN adapter Wifi or Ethernet "" ""),